“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 “I don’t have a brand credibility problem now,” Chew says.
 “I have a growth problem and a brand awareness problem.”

-Credit unions often struggle with brand awareness more than megabanks, or even just banks in general.
+Credit unions often struggle with brand awareness, more so than banks in general, but megabanks especially.

 Even the existing brand of the credit union has been problematic.
 Chew is fresh blood at SF Fire, but the credit union is not new to the industry — with a history spanning over 70 years in northern California.
 Its reputation is longstanding as a credit union created for and by firefighters.

-“It doesn’t help that our name is SF Fire, so everyone thinks that we only work with firefighters,” Chew states.
-She says this is no longer the sole culture of the institution, although it still remains embedded in the branding and the story of the credit union.
+“It doesn’t help that our name is SF Fire, so everyone thinks that we only work with firefighters,” Chew notes.
+She says this is no longer the sole identity and target audience of the institution, although the firefighter connection still remains embedded in the branding and the story of the credit union.

 From concept to completion, the campaign took about four months and cost the credit union in the six figures.
 This is relatively cheap and fast for a campaign like this, Chew maintains.